Saturation of algebraic surfaces: Affinisation of saturated surfaces

 We claim that the affinisation morphism $\alpha\colon X\to X^{\aff}$ is the restriction of the Iitaka fibration $\varphi_{\infty}\colon \ol{X}\map \bP^N$ for $D$, which by definition is a common birational model of the maps $\varphi_m$ for all $m\gg 0$, see \cite[Theorems 8.6, 10.3]{Iitaka} or \cite[Theorem 2.1.33]{Laz}.

 Without loss of generality, we can assume that $D$ has no negative definite connected components, i.e.\ $X$ is saturated, see Proposition \ref{prop:saturation-criterion}.
 Indeed, let $C$ be a negative definite connected component of $D$.
-For every $m,n>0$ we have $C\cdot (m(D-C)+nC)=nC^2<0$, so $mC$ lies in the fixed part of $|mD|$, hence the Iitaka fibrations of $D$ and $D-C$ coincide.
+Then $mC$ lies in the fixed part of $|mD|$, see e.g.\ \cite[Proposition 2.3.21]{Laz}, hence the Iitaka fibrations for $D$ and $D-C$ coincide.
 In turn, since $X$ is a big open subspace of the algebraic space obtained from $X'\de \ol{X}\setminus (D-C)$ by contracting $C$, we see that the affinisations of $X$ and $X'$ coincide, as needed.

 If $\dim X^{\aff}=0$, then both $\alpha$ and $\varphi_{\infty}$ are constant.
 Assume $\dim X^{\aff}>0$.
 The Iitaka fibration $\varphi_{\infty}$ is regular on $X$ and maps it to a complement of a hyperplane section, which is affine.
 Hence its restriction to $X$ factors through $\alpha\colon X\to X^{\aff}$.
 On the other hand, blowing up over $D$ we can assume that $\alpha$ extends to a morphism $\ol{\alpha}$ from $\ol{X}$, and since $\alpha$ is proper by Theorem \ref{thm:proper-surjective}, for each $x\in X^{\aff}$ the fibre $\alpha^{-1}(x)=\ol{\alpha}^{-1}(x)$ is disjoint from $D$.
-Hence $\kappa(D,\ol{\alpha}^{-1}(x)|_{D})=0$, so by \cite[Remark 2.1.35]{Laz}, $\ol{\alpha}$ factors through the Iitaka fibration, as claimed.
+Hence, $\kappa(D,\ol{\alpha}^{-1}(x)|_{D})=0$, so by \cite[Remark 2.1.35]{Laz}, $\ol{\alpha}$ factors through the Iitaka fibration, as claimed.